microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/allowUmdGlobalAccess.md

 ---
 display: "Allow Umd Global Access"
-oneline: "Assume UMD imports are all globally available"
+oneline: "accessing UMD globals from modules"
 ---

 When set to true, `allowUmdGlobalAccess` lets you access UMD exports as globals from inside module files.
 A module file is a file that has imports and/or exports.
 Without this flag, using an export from a UMD module requires an import declaration.